wo-language/wo/README.md

 ### Wo is a fork of Go

 The Wo language is an interoperable successor to Go that offers alternative syntax and language features aimed at readability.
+To accomodate preference and situation, features will be modular - to be removed at will during compilation.

-For example,
+For example, Go's error handling

 ```go
 f, err := os.Open("hi.wo")